rameez-anwar/Omni-Assistant-OOP-Project-in-Cpp/README.md

 # OmniAssistant

-OmniAssistant is your all-in-one C++ virtual assistant designed to simplify your daily tasks.
+OmniAssistant is your all-in-one C++  assistant designed to simplify your daily tasks.

 ## Features
 * Personalized greetings